krishnakaushik25/Web-Scraping-using-Scrapy-Tkinter-Desktop-App/README.md

 Desktop app using Tkinter,the app will fetch & execute all the available spiders in our Scrapy project, we can also choose the feed type, feed location & name, this is also extremely helpful

+The website from which i scraped is [zillow](https://www.zillow.com)